blakeashleyjr/blakeashleyjr.com/content/posts/vendor-unlocking-my-life/index.md

 - Switch as much of my financial life over to opensource, private, and decentralized currencies as possible.
 [Monero](https://www.getmonero.org/) is my currency of choice.
 - Break my dependence on YouTube, for personal and privacy reasons.
 I use privacy respecting frontends and clients, but the service still has a strong grip on me.

 Stay tuned for more updates on my journey to tech independence and how you can do the same.
-Let me know in the comments what you did for your digital life in 2023 and plan to do in 2024!

 [^1]: Proton Mail is not perfect, because [email is not perfect](https://www.privacyguides.org/en/basics/email-security/#what-is-the-web-key-directory-standard).
 I do believe Proton does care about privacy and has made huge strides for consumers however.
 For paramount security, I use PGP to encrypt messages before they even hit the browser.
 [^2]: Currently, I sync my calendars with [reclaim.ai](https://reclaim.ai/), but I'm seeking alternatives that don't require a Google account.